 To introduce students to diffusion and osmosis.
-Allow students have a better understanding how diffusion and osmosis occurs.
+Allow students to have a better understanding of how diffusion and osmosis occurs.

 First, I will ask the students to predict what will happen to the egg while it sits in the vinegar and what will happen if it’s placed in syrup?
 Second, as a class, we will place the egg in vinegar for a week and make observations.
 Next, add the egg into syrup and make observations.
 Discuss why each egg reacts differently to certain substances.